linucksrox/hugoblog/content/post/kubernetes-homelab-series-part-6-storage-with-democratic-csi.md

 # Instructions

 ## TrueNAS Setup In Proxmox
+This isn't intended to be a TrueNAS tutorial, so I'll just list the steps at a high level.
+Basically, get a TrueNAS server running and then proceed.
 - Pass a disk (or HBA controller) to a VM in Proxmox
 - Install TrueNAS Scale
 - Set up your zpool